akulsr0/website/content/blogs/09-why-react-18-effect-calling-twice-is-a-good-thing.md

 ### But why does React runs useEffect(fn, []) twice

 With the above example, we can see the importance of cleanup function in our react code.
-Same is helpful when we are dealing with connection, subscriptions, event listeners etc... but often time devs can miss to handle such conditions.
+Same is helpful when we are dealing with connection, subscriptions, event listeners etc... but often times devs can miss to handle such conditions.
 To help the developer notice such issues, **React 18 (StrictMode) remounts the component once after initial mount** (in development only), which helps in identifying such issues and further fix them by adding required cleanup function.

 <br />